The Role of the ICC

 Vladimir Putin.
 The ICC ordered Putin’s arrest on the grounds that he is allegedly responsible for the war crime of forcibly deporting and transferring “at least hundreds” of children from occupied Ukrainian territory to Russia.
 The court issued a corresponding warrant for Russia’s children’s rights commissioner, Maria Lvova-Belova.
 Ukrainian President Volodymyr Zelenskyy lauded the arrest warrants as “a historic decision” by the court.
 Russia’s government said it does not recognize the court’s jurisdiction, but it has acknowledged transferring Ukrainian children to live with foster families in Russia and sending them to attend “rehabilitation” programs, which some Western observers have described as propaganda or a “political reeducation.”

-Most legal experts see Putin’s warrant as symbolic, noting that it is unlikely he will be arrested anytime soon.
+Many legal experts see Putin’s warrant as symbolic, noting that he is unlikely to be arrested anytime soon.
 However, the indictment has already limited Putin’s ability to travel abroad and attend important diplomatic forums.
 Putin was forced to virtually attend the 2023 BRICS summit with the leaders of Brazil, India, China, and South Africa after host government South Africa pressured him not to travel there.
 As an ICC member, the South African government would be compelled to arrest Putin if he joined the talks in Johannesburg.
-Some observers say that, even without Putin’s arrest, the ICC’s warrant furthers Russia’s status as a global pariah.
+Some observers say that, even without Putin’s arrest, the ICC’s warrant furthers Russia’s status as a global pariah; he likewise skipped the 2024 Group of Twenty summit in Brazil.
 Around forty countries are discussing how to prosecute the crime of aggression allegedly committed by Russia against Ukraine, including the proposal for a special tribunal for that purpose.
 In March 2024, the ICC issued further arrest warrants for two Russian commanders for alleged war crimes committed against Ukrainian civilians.

 Muammar al-Qaddafi.
 The Security Council referred the situation in Libya to the ICC in 2011, based on allegations that the Libyan leader and other individuals were responsible for the killing of unarmed civilians during Arab Spring protests.
 In June of that year the court issued arrest warrants for Qaddafi, as well as for his son and his brother-in-law, but he went into hiding and was killed before he could be apprehended.
 Qaddafi’s son, Saif al-Islam, remains a fugitive.